apanichella/JavaInstrumentation/docs/symbolic_lab.md

 First, we obtain the pathtracker context, which we can use to create new z3 constraints.

 Then, we define a new z3 constant using the name of the variable and the conveniently built in counter to give it a number, this will come in handy for single static assignment later.
-In the next line we append a rule using this z3 constant to the current z3 model in the path tracker.
-We do this using an and clause, with on one side an equality constraint specifying the value of our variable, and on the other side the current z3model.
+In the next line we append a rule using this z3 constant to the current z3 model in the PathTracker.
+Before it is appended to the model, we need to make sure that we specify that `z3var` must equal be equal to the `value` expression that is given to the `createVar` (this can be seen as the instantiation of a variable e.g. `a = 5`)

 Finally, we return a MyVar containing the corresponding z3var and its name.